MarcelJurtz/mjurtz.com/_posts/2018-03-04-sideproject-perfeggt.md

 guid: https://blog.mjurtz.com/?p=806
 permalink: /2018/03/sideproject-perfeggt/
 categories:
-  - Android
+  - android
 tags:
-  - Android
+  - android
-  - App
+  - app
-  - Development
+  - development
-  - Programming
+  - programming
-  - Sideproject
+  - sideproject
 ---
 Once again, it&#8217;s time to announce one of my side projects: Pefeggt &#8211; A boiling time calculator for eggs.
 Actually, I&#8217;ve been sitting on this one for quite a while and I decided to complete a working release this weekend.
 The app is built for Android and it helps you to calculate the perfect time you need to boil eggs to your preferred consistency.